Four of Pentacles

 Astrologia

 Ambition coupled with strategic thinking and planning.
 A strong sense of self and personal goals that gain strong rewards.
-Can be too materialistic and an inpatient perfectionist or be reluctant to share the rewards.
+Can be too materialistic and an inpatient perfectionist, or reluctant to share the rewards.

 Four of Pentacles